dgarci23/risc-v-32/README.md

 - Else, the new value should be sequential.
 We will change the design of the PC, eliminating the hardcoding of the mux in the IF stage and working with a PC selector module that has the logic more fleshed out.

+## I/O

+### Simple I/O system
+We would want to have an io system to output results from our programs.
+We will design a simple io module that will expand the memory addresses to include an extra address for a 32 bit i/o location.
+First we will change the memory module, creating a chip enable signal that serves as an extra control signal on the reads and writes from memory.
+This chip enable signal will be a simple comparisson with theinput address to memory so we do not read memory when we are out of scope.
+Then we will create a simple io with a single memory location of 32 bits.
+The write enable signal will be the same signal from the processor to main memory.
+The address does not matter since we only have one address location.
+At this point we can write to an output port using the store instruction.

 ## Some notes on Computer Architecture and RISC-V

 ### On writing assembly language